Maple syrup producers say 2022 hitting the sweet spot | CBC News

 Maple syrup producers say 2022 hitting the sweet spot

-After struggling through the pandemic, maple syrup producers thankful for 'typical' year
+After struggling in the pandemic, maple syrup producers thankful for 'typical' year

-Mark Wheeler operates Wheelers Pancake House, Sugar Camp and Museums in Lanark County and said while production this year has been "typical," it is nice to welcome back crowds to the sugar bush.
+Mark Wheeler operates Wheelers Pancake House, Sugar Camp and Museums in Lanark County and said while production this year has been "typical," it is nice to welcome back crowds.

 "It's great to see people being able to experience the love of maple syrup again," Wheeler said.